There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus. (Galatians 3:28)

 Prayer and submission to the authority of scripture are key ingredients in subjugating our flesh to Christ.
 We must pray that God would expose our sin and any error in our thinking.
 We must confess and repent for seeing segregation as normal; we must repent of our fear of man and our fear of others who are different from us.
 We must ask God to give us vision for how we can creatively and faithfully pursue reconciliation.

 Scripture puts racial reconciliation as imperatively important.
-When we look at the men of scripture we will see a stark contrast with those before mentioned racist pastors.
+When we look at the Christian leaders in the New Testament we see a stark contrast with the racist pastors quoted previously:

-Jesus’s final commission to his disciples is to go make disciples to the ends of the earth (Matthew 28:16-20).
+Jesus’ final commission to his disciples was to go make disciples to the ends of the earth (Matthew 28:16-20).

-Peter spoke to non-jews saying “‘Truly I understand that God shows no partiality, but every nation anyone who fears him and does what is right is acceptable to him.
+Peter spoke to non-Jews saying, “‘Truly I understand that God shows no partiality, but accepts from every nation anyone who fears him and does what is right.
 As for the word that he sent to Israel, preaching good news of peace through Jesus Christ (he is Lord of all)...
 To him all the prophets bear witness that everyone who believes in him receives forgiveness of sins through his name.”
-(Acts 10:34-36,43)
+(Acts 10:34-36, Acts 10:43)

 John describes a vision of the Church saying “After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands, and crying out with a loud voice, ‘Salvation belongs to our God who sits on the throne, and to the Lamb!’”
 (Revelation 7:9-10)